 How Children with Cerebral Palsy Can Manage Their Learning Disabilities

 Many children with cerebral palsy and a learning disability struggle to communicate due to impaired mobility and difficulties with speech and language.
-With sufficient management, children with CP can learn to better interact with those around them.
+With sufficient treatment, children with CP can learn to better interact with those around them.

-Three professionals that can help your child develop their learning skills include:
+Four professionals that can help your child develop their learning skills include:

 Activating Neuroplasticity to Overcome a Learning Disability